takisrs/vacation-portal/README.md

 Detailed instructions:
 1. Clone this repo `git clone https://github.com/takisrs/vacation-portal.git`
 2. Move to the project's folder `cd vacation-portal`
-3. Rename the provided sample .env file located in the backend folder which keeps the nessasary configuration `mv backend/.env.sample backend/.env`.
+3. Rename the provided sample .env file located in the backend folder which keeps the necessary configuration `mv backend/.env.sample backend/.env`.
 It is safe to keep the defaults.
 4. Build the images and spin up the containers with `docker-compose up`
 5. You can access the frontend at http://localhost:8080